-Course Name/#: College Spanish - 210 Grade Level: 11/12 Course Status: Elective Course Level: College 9 Credit: 1 Multiplier: 1.04 Fee: \$450.00 plus cost of textbook Prerequisite: Overall GPA of 87% in Spanish 3H.
-Students in 3R should have e a 90 % or highe er.
+Course Name/#: College Spanish - 210 Grade Level: 11/12 Course Status: Elective Course Level: College Credit: 1 Multiplier: 1.04 recommendation.

+Prerequisite: Overall GPA of 87% in Spanish 3H.
+Students in 3R should have a 90 % or higher and teacher

-Description: This College Spanish course is divided into two semesters.
+Description: This intermediate level College Spanish course is divided into two semesters.
 Readings are used as a basis for conversational practice and study of Spanish and Latin American civilization.
 The course focuses on creative expression in writing and imitation of complicated patterns of structure, advanced syntax and creative expression in writing, conversation practice, and language laboratory work.
 All students are engaged daily in grammar and writing practice.
 Six undergraduate college credits are awarded for successful completion of this class through Mount Saint Mary College, Newburgh, NY.
-In addition to the course fee, there is a \$150.00 fee to buy the card for the on-line textbook.
-The fee includes the textbook, workbook, tutorials and Learn Smart, a program designed to meet the needs of the student in his/her personal learning.
-All students must have the card in order to participate in the course.
+There is also a \$150.00 textbook which includes the textbook, workbook, tutorials and Learn Smart, a program designed to meet the needs of the student in his/her personal learning.

-Course Name/# #: Spanish through Media - 227 Grade Level: 11/12 Course Status: Elective Course Level: General Credit: 1 Multiplier: 1.00 Prerequisite: Completion of Spanish 3 with an 83% or better.
-Students must also show a stro ong interest in Spanish culture.
+Course Name/#:Spanish through Media - 227Grade Level:11/12Course Status:ElectiveCourse Level:GeneralCredit:1Multiplier:1.00 culture.

+Prerequisite: Completion of Spanish 3 with an 83% or better.
+Students must also show a strong interest in Spanish